Demo 1: Continuity, Plotting, and Partial Derivatives#

 We can plot the function and its derivative by:

-plot(f_expr, f_maerke, (x, -5, 1))
+plot(f_expr, f_prime, (x, -5, 1))

-<sympy.plotting.backends.matplotlibbackend.matplotlib.MatplotlibBackend at 0x7f7dcaf240a0>
+<sympy.plotting.backends.matplotlibbackend.matplotlib.MatplotlibBackend at 0x7fc12923f550>

-A little more complicated example could be the piecewise defined function \(g: \mathbb{R} \to \mathbb{R}\):
+A little more complicated example could be the piecewise-defined function \(g: \mathbb{R} \to \mathbb{R}\):

-\[\begin{equation*} g(x) = \begin{cases} -x & x <0 \\ \mathrm{e}^x & x \ge 0 \end{cases} \end{equation*}\]
+\[\begin{equation*} g(x) = \begin{cases} -x & x <0 \\ \operatorname{e}^x & x \ge 0 \end{cases}\,\,, \end{equation*}\]

-Which in pyhton would be defined by:
+which in Python would be defined by:

 def g(x):